DavideDeFeudis/fbw17-lots/projects/README.md

         - On button click: Forward the user to a post answer page
         - Post answer page: Provide a form to answer the post and a button “Submit answer”

 ### Shop / Commercial

+Applications with a focus to make money: Shopping carts, ordering process, payment processing.

 #### Mini shop with checkout (fullstack)